aws/aws-cdk/packages/aws-cdk-lib/aws-eks/README.md

 ### AWS IAM Mapping

 As described in the [Amazon EKS User Guide](https://docs.aws.amazon.com/en_us/eks/latest/userguide/add-user-role.html), you can map AWS IAM users and roles to [Kubernetes Role-based access control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac).

+> Important: The aws-auth ConfigMap is deprecated.
+The recommended method to manage access to Kubernetes APIs is Access Entries.

 The Amazon EKS construct manages the *aws-auth* `ConfigMap` Kubernetes resource on your behalf and exposes an API through the `cluster.awsAuth` for mapping users, roles and accounts.